-- Students must take 8 credits in a modern language (MML) other than English.

-- MAT106 or higher
+- Students must take 8 credits in a modern language (MML) other than English, this does not include American Sign Language. - Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - MAT106 or higher - ENG170

-- ENG170